 He is the author of Contre-histoire du temps présent: interrogations intempestives sur la mondialisation, la technologie, la démocratie (CNRS Éditions, 2017; available in English as Counter-History of the Present: Untimely Interrogations into Globalization, Technology, Democracy via Duke University Press, 2017), Interventions in Contemporary Thought: History, Politics, Aesthetics (Edinburgh University Press, 2016), Radical History & the Politics of Art (Columbia University Press, 2014) and Logique de l’histoire: Pour une analytique des pratiques philosophiques (Éditions Hermann, 2010).
 He co-authored and co-edited Politics of Culture and the Spirit of Critique: Dialogues (Columbia University Press, 2011), which was also published in French and Spanish.
 He also co-edited and contributed to Jacques Rancière: History, Politics, Aesthetics (Duke University Press, 2009) and Technologies de contrôle dans la mondialisation: Enjeux politiques, éthiques et esthétiques (Éditions Kimé, 2009).
 Along with numerous book chapters and scholarly articles–in academic journals such as Philosophy Today, Symposium, Philosophie and Rue Descartes–he edited and co-translated Cornelius Castoriadis’s Postscript on Insignificance (Continuum Books, 2011), as well as Jacques Rancière’s The Politics of Aesthetics (Continuum Books, 2004).

 In addition to his scholarly work, he has been actively engaged in extra-academic activities in the art and activist worlds, as well as a regular contributor to public cultural and political debate.
-He is the co-founder of the following collectives: The Machete Group, Nova Resistance, and the Radical Education Department (RED).
+He is the co-founder of the following collectives: Radical Education Department (RED), Nova Resistance and Machete.
 His opinion pieces have appeared in outlets such as The New York Times, Libération, the L.A.
 Review of Books, CounterPunch, Mediapart, Common Dreams, Truthout, Machete, and Occupy Philly: Machete.

 Areas of Specialization